WINDMILL ISLAND GARDENS SPOTLIGHTS

 - Thousands of annuals and perennials in bloom through spring, summer and fall

 - Annual themed garden plantings beginning in June through early October.
-2022's theme is Holidays!
+2024's theme is the color spectrum!

 - Replica structures including a wayside inn, fisherman's houses, an orphanage and a working mailbox